lagmoellertim/unsilence/README.md

 - [pip](https://pypi.org/) (should be installed automatically with python, could be different on some linux distros)
 - [ffmpeg](https://ffmpeg.org/)  >= 4.2.4

+In order to see the fancy progress bar and other terminal styling on windows, you should use [Windows Terminal](https://github.com/microsoft/terminal).

 ### Installation as command line interface (using pip and pipx)

 ```sh